DYK-Team/Parabolic_reflector/README.md

     Detailed algorithms for cutting parabolic reflector and sphere petals.

-    Python codes to generate the reflector’s (Parabolic_reflector.py) and sphere's (Sphere.py) petal profiles.
+    Python and JavaScript codes to generate the reflector’s and sphere's petal profiles.

     Instructions for constructing the protective spherical housing for the reflector.